scotstan/bonsai-simulink/samples/chemical-process-optimization/README.md

 <img src="img/benchmark_stretch.png" alt="drawing" width="500"/>

 * Note, to not accumulate error due to signal noise when evaluating performance, we campared references (Cref and Tref) against the "no_noise" versions of Cr and Tr.
-This results in a more accurate measure of RMS error.
+This results in more accurate measure of RMS error.

 ## Acknowledgements